best hiking trails in santa fe new mexico

 Hiking Boots / Shoes

 Here are some of my favorite hiking boots.
-For some of the hikes in Santa Fe, you can use regular sneakers because the trail is even.
-On others, you definitely want more serious trail boots.
-I personally have Hoka’s because I don’t need as much sturdy ankle support, but the right hiking shoe will depend on your individual needs!
+I personally have Hoka’s because I don’t need as much sturdy ankle support, but the right hiking shoe will depend on your individual needs.
+The Hoka Clifton 9’s are a great option.

 Sun Protection